jeffmagill/jeffmagill.dev/content/blog/boosting-my-nextjs-blogs-visibility-with-rss.md

 _Easy peasy lemon squeezy_, as the kids like to say.
 You can see my [latest implementation](https://github.com/andymagill/dev.magill.next/blob/master/app/feed/%5Btype%5D/route.tsx) of this includes a [dynamic route segment](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes) to serve different versions of the post feed.

-4. **Build for Production**: Finally, lets run the build process to kick out my jams :
+**Build for Production**: Finally, lets run the build process to kick out the jams :

 ```bash
 npm run build
 ```

-New posts and content changes will now show up in [the feed.xml](https://magill.dev/feed/posts.xml).
+New posts and content changes will now auto-magically show up in [the feed.xml](https://magill.dev/feed/posts.xml).
 Excelsior!

 ### Next.js Dynamic Routing for RSS Feeds